-Created by Dr. Virginia Apgar in 1952, the Apgar score is a simple method of quickly assessing a newborn’s health and vital signs (1).
+Created by Dr. Virginia Apgar in 1952, the Apgar score is a simple method of quickly assessing a newborn’s health and vital signs.
 The scoring system is common practice in hospitals today.
+There are five criteria that are assessed using the Apgar score.

 - Blue, pale – 0 points